ishandutta2007/free-api/README.md

  - ID query  >: You can check the place of issue, birthday, gender according to the ID number —— <a href="https://www.free-api.com/doc/104" target='_blank'> Interface address </a>

- - Ai Fei Weather Plugin : Ai Fei Weather is one of the official APIs of ShowAPI —— <a href = "https://www.free-api.com / doc / 105 "target = '_ blank'> Interface address </a>
+ - Ai Fei Weather Plugin : Ai Fei Weather is one of the official APIs of ShowAPI —— <a href = "https://www.free-api.com / doc / 105" target = '_ blank'> Interface address </a>

  - PM2.5 Air Quality Index : This interface is updated once an hour.
 The air quality index provides real —— <a href="https://www.free-api.com/doc/106" target='_blank'> Interface address </a>